10. Execution threads

 }

-// Inserting an array of items without a transaction
+// insertion of an array of articles without transaction

 foreach (Article article in articles) {